-Money Transfer Operators (or MTOs) are facing a difficult time in today’s highly competitive world.
+Being a sole, small money transfer operator is a tough challenge these days.
+Money Transfer Operators (or MTOs) are facing a difficult time in today’s highly competitive world of de novo digital players.
 Gone are the easy days of automatic income and customers walking in through the door.

 As the payments marketplaces have evolved, new players have sprung up, incumbents have adopted newer, more efficient methods of money transfer.
 Complacency has turned quite a few incumbents into dinosaurs – they just don’t know it yet.